2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 <a name="pb.GetRawAddressTransactionsRequest"></a>

 ### GetRawAddressTransactionsRequest
-Get encoded transactions related to a specific address
+Get encoded transactions related to a specific address.

 RECOMMENDED:
 Parameters have been provided to query without creating